mohyeh77/ArabicLettersReshapes/unimain/ReadMe.md

 ## The Solution
 I’ve developed a software library that automatically converts basic Arabic characters into their correct Unicode representations, based on their position within a word.
 This enables developers to render Arabic text either as visually connected script or as a sequence of Unicode values suitable for programming purposes.
 ## Usage
-The code is free to use and continuously updated.
+The source code is free to use and continuously updated.
 While it’s open-source, credit is due to its original author.
 And if I may ask—remember me in your prayers.
 May God envelop us in His infinite mercy.

 ---